Design and Control of a Bio-inspired Wheeled Bipedal Robot

 \subsection{Hardware Implementation}

-The primary structure of the robot consists of carbon fiber sheets and aluminum alloy connectors.
-These carbon fiber sheets provide lightweight properties and resilience against impacts.

-Powering the robot is a 12S2P 48V 8000mAh 21700 Li-ion battery array with maximum 60A continuous output.
-It is connected to two voltage regulator modules to output 48V and 24V respectively.
-Motors on two legs communicate with the low-level controller via CAN at 1Mbps while the low-level controller sends packed sensor data and receives commands from the high-level NUC via in-chip USB 2.0 FS at 500Hz.
-For further information, please refer to Table. \ref{tableii}.
+An overview figure of the constructed hardware system is shown in Fig. \ref{fig:overview_first}.
+The main structure of the robot consists of carbon fiber sheets, 3D printed parts and aluminum alloy connectors.
+The robot is powered by a 12S2P 48V 8000mAh 21700 Li-ion array connected to two voltage regulators to output 48V and 24V for different devices.
+The motors communicate with a low-level controller via CAN2.0b@1Mbps while the low-level controller communicates with an Intel NUC via USB2.0FS@ 500Hz.
+Hardware details are shown in Table. \ref{tableii}.